tosin2013/llama-stack-demos/kubernetes/observability/README.md

 # Monitor Llamastack & vLLM in OpenShift

 Follow this README to configure an observability stack in OpenShift to visualize Llamastack telemetry and vLLM metrics.
-First, ensure Llamastack and vLLM are configured to generate telemetry by following this [configuration guide](./run-configuration.md)
+Llamastack and vLLM also must be configured to generate telemetry.
+This [configuration guide](./run-configuration.md) outlines how to update the deployment manifests for telemetry collection.

 ## OpenShift Observability Operators